-Try our 4 simple steps to getting the most out of career expos and jobs fairs
+Try these 4 steps to help you get the most out of jobs fairs

 Step 1: Do your research